Piledriver (professional wrestling): Cradle piledriver

 The cradle piledriver is a variation of standard piledrivers which sees the attacking wrestler grapevine the opponents leg with their arm.
 The most common of which is similar to a Texas piledriver.
 This move sees the attacking wrestler, from a position in which the opponent is bent forward against the wrestler's midsection, reach around the opponent's midsection and lifting them so that they are held upside down facing in the same direction as the wrestler, the wrestler then hooks their arms around one leg of the opponent before dropping to a sitting or kneeling position with the opponent's head falling between the wrestler's thighs down to the mat.
-It was invented by Karl Gotch, known as the Gotch-Style Piledriver and is commonly used by NJPW wrestler Minoru Suzuki (Gotch's protege).
+It was invented by Karl Gotch, known as the Gotch-Style Piledriver.
+It is commonly used by NJPW wrestler Minoru Suzuki (Gotch's protege) and AEW wrestler Jon Moxley.
 It was once used by Jerry Lynn, and Deonna Purrazzo also uses this move, known as the Queen's Gambit.

 This variant can be used on other types of piledrivers, including the cradle tombstone piledriver variation: instead of wrapping both of their arms around the opponent's waist, the wrestler wraps one arm around the waist and places their other arm between the opponent's legs, grabbing hold of their other arm.
 The wrestler then drops down on their knees, driving the opponent down to the mat head-first.
 This Variation is used by Hiroyoshi Tenzan as the Original TTD (Original Tenzan Tombstone Driver) and he also uses a Sitout Variation called the TTD (Tenzan Tombstone Driver).
 Kenny Omega also used the move as Signature Maneuver.